Our website is now open for orders that will ship January, February & March 2023.

 Early.
 In the West, Misty is quite vigorous, growing very well both on the coast and in inland.
 Excellently flavored blueberry does well in areas with chilling as low as 150 hours and all areas with mild winters and hot summers.
 Self-fruitful.
 Hardy to zone 5.

 Evergreen variety bears heavy yields of medium to large flavorful fruit.
 Ripens mid to late season.
 Orange foliage over winter.
 Grows to six feet tall.
-Zones 5-9.
+Zones 4 to 8.
 5-600 hours.

 Outstanding flavor for this early season blueberry.
 Fruit is medium to large, light blue.
 Consistently productive bush, even in less than optimum blueberry sites.
 From USDA breeding program in Mississippi.
 Upright bush grows to five to eight feet.
 Ripens early season.
 4-500 hours.
 Hardy to zone 5.

 Very small plant with elongated green leaves.
 Grows one to two feet, ideal for pots or a small hedge.
 Produces large, flavorful berries in summer that taste like sweet, homemade blueberry jelly.
-1000 hours.
-Zones 4 to 8.
+600 hours or less.
+Zones 4 to 9.

 Southern highbush variety with high yields of large, firm dark blue berries.
 Flavor is sweet and subacid.
 Vigorous bush with upright and slightly spreading habit.
 Early ripening and needs very little chill, similar to Sharpblue.
-Hardy to zone 8.
+Zones 7 to 10.

 Blueray Northern Blueberry